mlb2251/pluck-artifact/README.md

 ```
 The expected time and memory usages are: bdd (1 min, 5 GB), dice (1 min, 5 GB), lazy (1 min, 2 GB), smc (1 min, 4 GB).
 By default this will attempt to use 8 threads, but you can manually set the thread count with an argument like `THREADS=1` (but it will of course take longer to run).

 The run will be on 10x fewer programs and with a 3x smaller timeout than the paper figure, but this should still produce similar results, with our approaches significantly outperforming the baselines.

-The command `make figure-5-left LEFT_TRUNCATE=100 LEFT_TIMELIMIT=3.0` would recreate full run but takes significantly more time and memory without changing the main results.
+The command `make figure-5-left LEFT_TRUNCATE=100 LEFT_TIMELIMIT=3.0` would recreate full submission run but takes significantly more time and memory without changing the main results.

 To view the generated plot, launch an HTTP server with Python 3, either within Docker or outside of Docker (since the container is mounted in the local directory either will work):